 The GB Junior Women’s Team

 1979 saw women’s crews at the FISA Junior Championships for the second year, and the GB team included three boats, up from just the pair that raced in 1978.
 As is FISA’s usual practice, the Championships were held in Moscow, the venue for the following year’s Olympic Games, which provided an opportunity to test out the facilities.
 Kate Panter remembers being shocked to see women working with pickaxes on parts of the site that were still under construction; communist gender equality in action.

-There was also a composite double scull of Katy Ball (Broxbourne RC) and Caroline Casey (Thames RC), coached by Ray Woods, with Alexa Forbes from Nottingham RC, who had been in the GB double the previous year, being selected as the single sculler.
+There was also a composite double scull of Katie Ball (Broxbourne RC) and Caroline Casey (Thames RC), coached by Ray Woods, with Alexa Forbes from Nottingham RC, who had been in the GB double the previous year, being selected as the single sculler.

-Unfortunately, Katy was taken ill on the journey to the Championships in Moscow and was unable to compete, so Alexa took her seat rather than racing in the single so everyone got a race.
+Unfortunately, Katie was taken ill on the journey to the Championships in Moscow and was unable to compete, so Alexa took her seat rather than racing in the single so everyone got a race.

 The four finished eighth out of nine and the double was ninth out of ten.